 Quantum: (Physics) a discrete finite unit quantity of matter or energy.

 Reality: The infinite and finite subrealities making an indivisible holistic unit.
-In sentient beings, that which is subjective, perceived or experienced; common reality may be verified independently by a majority of conscious observers.
+In sentient beings, that which is subjective, perceived or experienced.
+Requires the S, T and C, its inseparably tethered components.
+Common reality may be verified independently by a majority of conscious observers.

-Relative Nonlocality: In consciousness research, "nonlocal" (also "non-local") refers to a distant connection of information, apprehension or perturbation.
-However, this is "relative" to the observer's perspective, so the term is more correctly "Relative Nonlocality".
-The nonlocal must express itself relative to the observer, but ultimately it is registered locally (e.g., in consciousness or the brain), hence the suffix "Relative".
-There are five different levels of Relative Non-locality:
+Relative Nonlocality: In both physics and consciousness research, "nonlocal" (also "non-local") refers to a distant connection of information, apprehension or perturbation.
+However, this is always "relative" to the observer's reference frame and perspective, so the term is more correctly "Relative Nonlocality".
+There are 5 different levels of Relative Non-locality: